Lukáš Parízek: Professional career

-Lukáš Parízek in his capacity attends regularly the meetings of the EU development cooperation ministers at the Foreign Affairs Council of the EU currently chaired by Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Commission.
-As a successful achievement of the Slovak diplomacy during the first Slovak Presidency of the Council of the European Union (July - December 2016) can be mentioned the swift and rapid coordination of the EU28 Member States of the Council to deliver a common position towards the establishment of the European Fund for Sustainable Development as part of the External Investment Plan on 28 November 2016.
+Lukáš Parízek regularly attends the meetings of the EU development cooperation ministers at the Foreign Affairs Council of the EU currently chaired by Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Commission.
+An achievement of the Slovak diplomacy during the first Slovak Presidency of the Council of the European Union (July - December 2016) was the rapid coordination of the EU28 Member States of the Council to deliver a common position towards the establishment of the European Fund for Sustainable Development as part of the External Investment Plan on 28 November 2016.